I have a serious love for chocolate—who doesn’t, right?

 Each cat and dog will have different sensitivity levels to caffeine and theobromine; even if you think they have only ingested a little bit of chocolate it is always best to treat them straight away.

-What symptoms do I need to look out for?
+What symptoms do you need to look out for?

 The symptoms will vary depending on what type of chocolate has been eaten and also their body weight, however if your dog or cat has managed to get into the chocolate stash then you will usually see symptoms within the first 6-12 hours.
 Symptoms can last for as long or up to 3 days in severe cases.